Egypt actress says revealing dress wasn’t meant to offend

 But while el-Sissi's government embraces an almost obsessive opposition to political Islam, it has shown a large degree of tolerance toward ultraconservative Muslims.
 The Salafis, as they are known, have for decades worked quietly toward the gradual, non-violent transformation of Egypt into a society that observes the purist rules of Islam's early 7th century days.

-El-Sissi is known to be an observing Muslim who consistently invokes the name of God in his speeches, but has regularly called on the country's top clerics to revise Islam's discourse in a bid to remove literature inspiring hatred or violence.
-As president, he said in a TV interview before his election in June 2014, "I will be responsible for (the nation's) values, ethics, principles and religion."
+El-Sissi is known to be an observing Muslim who consistently invokes God in speeches but has regularly called on the country's top clerics to revise Islam's discourse in a bid to remove literature inspiring hatred or violence.
+In a TV interview before his election in June 2014, el-Sissi said: "I will be responsible for (the nation's) values, ethics, principles and religion."

-Egypt's Actors Guild, meanwhile, said in a statement that it intended to investigate and discipline actors who wore "inappropriate" attire during the opening and closing ceremonies of the weeklong film festival, arguing that they clashed with "the traditions, values and ethics of society."
+Egypt's Actors Guild, meanwhile, said in a statement that it intended to investigate and discipline actors who wore "inappropriate" attire during the opening and closing ceremonies of the weeklong film festival, arguing that they clashed with "traditions, values and ethics of the society."

-Youssef's dress and news of her impending trial have dominated the conversation on social media networks over the weekend, made the front-page Sunday of several newspapers and became the topic of several op-eds.
+Youssef's dress and news of her impending trial have dominated on social media over the weekend, made the front page Sunday of several newspapers and became the topic of several op-eds.

-"A nation is jolted by a revealing dress at a festival but is not infuriated by a million children sleeping rough and scavenging in trash bins for food," opinion writer Khaled Montaser tweeted.
+"A nation is jolted by a revealing dress at a festival but is not enraged by a million children sleeping rough and scavenging in trash bins for food," tweeted columnist Khaled Montaser.

 Emad Hussein, editor of the independent and respected daily Al-Shorouk, said Youssef had every right, in theory, to wear whatever dress she chose, but that her "grave mistake" was that it "looked more like a swimsuit."